evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 # Natcats P2P Perpetual Distribution Upgrade

 Natcats will enable **P2P Perpetual Distribution** beginning at Bitcoin block **919296**.
-After this upgrade, all future Natcats supply produced by the Bitcoin blockchain will be allocated directly to Natcats holders.
+After this block, all future Natcats supply produced by the Bitcoin blockchain will be allocated directly to Natcats holders.

-As of this update, all distribution and indexing systems are deployed fully on-chain on **Ordinals**, without third-party dependencies, ensuring the **decentralized production** of Bitcoin’s first natively generated art collection over the years to come.
+All distribution and indexing systems are deployed fully on-chain on **Ordinals**, without third-party dependencies, ensuring the **decentralized production** of Bitcoin’s first natively generated art collection over the years to come.

 ---

 ## Supply & Allocation
-- New Natcats supply is produced when the substring **“3b”** appears in Bitcoin’s difficulty field.
-Each supply event produces a **generation of 2,016 Natcats**.
+- Natcats are produced when the pattern "3b" occurs in the hexadecimal representation of Bitcoin's difficulty data.
+This property is rare and has occurred only four times in Bitcoin’s history.
+Each occurrence produces 2,016 Natcats.
 - Bitcoin difficulty adjusts every **2,016 blocks** (roughly every two weeks) and the Bits field is recalculated at each adjustment, creating a new chance for the “3b” pattern.
-- **As of the upgrade**, when a new generation of Natcats is produced, mint rights for each individual Natcat are assigned automatically to an existing holder via a **block-hash lottery**.
+- Prior to the update, new supply would become available via open mint, a process that is vulnerable to bot minting and allocation outside of the holder base.
+- **As of the upgrade**, when a Bitcoin block produces a Natcat, the block’s hash is used as a deterministic seed to randomly select from a pool of all prior Natcats via lottery.
+The selected Natcat becomes the authorized parent for the new cat.
 - The holder of the winning Natcat (the **authorized parent**) has exclusive rights to inscribe the new asset.
 All other attempts will be rejected by on-chain indexing and will not render.
 - This system is operated autonomously on-chain, without centralized dependencies, and does not expire.

 ---